chrisr3/gradle-distributed-testing-plugin/README.md

 # __Distributed testing plugin__

-This plugin enables users to run their test sets in a distributed fashion minimal configuration, using established tools like Docker and Kubernetes, all within the established Corda Jenkins CI Pipeline.
+This plugin enables users to run their test sets in a distributed fashion with minimal configuration, using established tools like Docker and Kubernetes, all within the established Corda Jenkins CI Pipeline.